ual-cci/MSc-Coding-1/session1.md

 - This is how much they move up and down.
 - In the real world, this is how much air they are moving.
 - In the computer, we have a different situation.

+## Amplitude 2

+- When we take a measurement of an oscillation (a sample), we store the value of the sample using a number of bits.
+- 8 bit gives you a potential 256 values to represent the amplitude.
+This isn't great (although I like it).
+- Most people agree that 16 bits per sample is fine.
+This gives you 65,536 numbers with which to encode a floating point value between 1 and -1.
+- Many modern audio systems have much higher bitrates and sample rates.
+- Reducing the bitrate is lots of fun and you should try it.
+You can use quantisation for this which is pretty simple to do by accident.

 ## Adding sounds together